alvarogarcia7/blog_source/source/_posts/2016-03-02-using-tortoise-credentials-from-cli.markdown

 	helper = wincred
 ```

-Remote git operations should not ask for a credentials anymore
+Remote git operations should not ask for credentials anymore